Love, Eros, Life Force,

 As I mentioned at the start, spirituality has largely dealt with sexuality, eros, power and life-force by shutting the door to them.

 My attitudes and experiences towards them were not created by philosophical, spiritual or religious ideas but by therapeutic practices.

 Jung’s understanding of the archetypal realm, grounded in fundamental human sanity, radicalised how we understand and approach the human experience.

 In order to understand and form these ideas, he himself spent 7 years navigating and opening to his own psychosis.

 One of the key aspects to this is that the soul or archetypal realm is not something that you can understand intellectually.
-It is not a part of experience that is created or held by our minds, it is inherently abstract and mysterious.
-It can only be understood by our intuitions and opening to the side of ourselves that expresses itself creatively.
-It comes out in the process of expressing stuff.
+It is not a part of experience that is created or held by our minds, it comes out in the process of expressing stuff.

 The archetypal or soul realm does not arise from thoughts that are created from the mind, it is created from emotions, energy and the resonance that echoes through our societies and our beings.
 If you try and boil it down to something that the mind can fully grasp it loses its meaning.